 My dad is a coffee drinker, so he always had his doses (yeah…several throughout the days) of caffeine at an old school coffee shop (Kopitiam) and he would order me some milk tea and a breakfast of my choice when I went with him.
 The food was super awesome!
 That’s like the highlight of my every visit.
 Seriously.
 I just believe I was born to love food.
 Like really love food!
 One of my favorite breakfast food from that kopi tiam was kaya toast.
 I’m sure you know what toast is and I’m sorry if you are a bit lost with what the heck kaya is.
-Last week I posted about this creamy kaya that I literally just couldn’t stop spreading on any breads or buns I could get myself hands on.
+Last week I posted about this creamy kaya that I literally just couldn’t stop spreading on any bread or buns I could get myself hands on.
 Now, the version I had when I was a kid was just the toast and kaya.
 I learned about kaya butter toast when I lived in Singapore for 3 years.
-So, basically this kaya toast is built on that kaya spread and butter.
+So, basically, this kaya toast is built on that kaya spread and butter.
 You read it right BUTTER! and I will not argue that butter…butter just makes everything tastes good.
 Even my kids know that fact!

 I call this kaya toast a Southeast Asian classic kaya butter toast, because really…. many Southeast Asians, especially from Indonesia, Singapore, and Malaysia definitely know this toast by heart.
 It’s something so simple yet it’s my ultimate comfort food.